open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 is impossible to use a negative amount of CPU time.
 CPU time a typical value to report through an Observer instrument, so the rate for a specific set of labels is defined by subtracting the prior observation from the current observation.
+Using a non-negative-rate refinement asserts that the values increases by a non-negative amount on subsequent collection intervals.

 #### Discussion: Additive vs. Non-Additive numbers

 The refinements proposed above may leave us wondering about the distinction between an unrefined Measure and the _UpDownCumulativeCounter_.
-Both values are unrestricted, in terms of their range, so why should they be treated differntly?
+Both values are unrestricted, in terms of range, so why should they be treated differently?

-The _UpDownCumulativeCounter_ has sum-only, precomputed-sum refinements, which indicate that the numbers being observed are the result of addition.
+The _UpDownCumulativeCounter_ has sum-only and precomputed-sum refinements, which indicate that the numbers being observed are the result of addition.
 These instruments have the additive property that observing `N` and `M` separately is equivalent to observing `N+M`.